Oakgrove SEND Information

 2. How does my child access this provision?

-Places are allocated by the Local Authority and we are then named in Section I of an Education, Health and Care Plan.
+Places are allocated by the Local Authority following a consultation with the school.
+We are then named in Section I of an Education, Health and Care Plan.

 3. What is the provision at Oakgrove?

-Oakgrove provides children with class sizes of no larger than 7 or 8 children with an experienced class teacher and 1 or 2 Teaching Assistants who are all experienced in offering positive and nurturing support to all children.
+Oakgrove provides children with class sizes of up to 8 children, supported by a Teacher and a Teaching Assistant, all of whom are experienced in offering positive and nurturing support to all children.
 We offer a highly structured timetable with predictable daily classroom and school routines in a safe, calm environment.
 Children have an individual, visual timetable to support day to day routines.
-All children are offered breakfast in school to ensure they are in the optimum condition for learning and to act as a social focal point.
-We start and end each session with a circle, this is an opportunity for children to express how they feel, listen to how others may be feeling and is an opportunity to address issues which may be affecting children.
+All children are offered toast during the morning session to ensure they are in the optimum condition for learning and to act as a social focal point.
+We start and end each session with a circle, this is an opportunity for children to express how they feel, listen to how others may be feeling and is an opportunity to address issues which may be affecting our children.
 (More information about restorative approaches can be found in our behaviour policy.)

 We have a well-developed outdoor play area and offer children a range of different sporting and leisure activities at both playtime and at lunchtime.
-We use Sports coaches to enhance our delivery of PE and all children have access to a specialist athletic, gymnastic or dance coach every week.
+Our children have access to a specialist athletic, gymnastic or dance coach every week.

 All children access a broad and balanced curriculum which is differentiated and adapted to their own individual learning styles.
-The Learning Mentor meets weekly with the school council to ensure the pupil voice is included in curriculum planning.
 We deliver a creative curriculum, delivering our new bespoke curriculum designed especially for our learners, aimed at engaging all children in the learning process and allowing previously reluctant learners to fully participate in their own learning journey and begin to reach their true potential as learners.
-All staff are experienced in working with children with social, emotional, behavioural and mental health difficulties and receive regular training in teaching approaches and strategies which benefit children with ASC, Attachment difficulties, dyslexia, dyspraxia etc. Oakgrove recognises all children have a right to an individualised curriculum and endeavours to foster a love of learning in all our pupils.
+All staff are experienced in working with children with social, emotional and mental health difficulties and receive regular training in teaching approaches and strategies in order to better meet the needs of our learners.
+Oakgrove recognises that all children have a right to an individualised curriculum and endeavours to foster a love of learning in all of our pupils.

-Oaks and Willows also attend an annual residential trip, where our children really come into their own, learning through outdoor and adventurous activities in the Lake District.
+Children in Sycamores, Willows and Oaks class groups also attend an annual residential trip during which our children really come into their own; learning through outdoor and adventurous activities in the Lake District.

 4. What are the benefits for my child attending Oakgrove school?